MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-linux-application.md

 ---

-# Tutorial: Deploy a Linux app in Azure Kubernetes Service on Azure Stack HCI
+# Tutorial: Deploy a Linux app in Azure Kubernetes Service on Azure Stack HCI and Windows Server

 > Applies to: AKS on Azure Stack HCI and Windows Server, AKS runtime on Windows Server 2019 Datacenter

-In this tutorial, you'll learn how to deploy a multi-container app that includes a web front-end and a Redis database instance in your Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster.
+In this tutorial, you'll learn how to deploy a multi-container app that includes a web front-end and a Redis database instance in your Azure Kubernetes Service on Azure Stack HCI and Windows Serverand Windows Server  or Windows Server cluster.
 You then see how to test and scale your app.

 This tutorial assumes a basic understanding of Kubernetes concepts.
-For more information, see [Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI](kubernetes-concepts.md).
+For more information, see [Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI and Windows Server](kubernetes-concepts.md).

 ## Before you begin